-Server Virtualization is not a new concept it’s been used in mainframes for decades to allow users to define a virtual machine within a host machine with the exact specifications they need and keep those needs separated from other virtual machines in the host.
+Server Virtualization is not a new concept: it’s been used in mainframes for decades to allow users to define a virtual machine within a host machine, with the exact specifications they need, and to keep those needs separated from other virtual machines in the host.
 Each year more and more workloads are on virtual servers, and since 2014, more than half of workloads are virtualized.

 There are major players in virtualization on the hardware and software front, including HP, IBM, VMware, Citrix, and Microsoft, providing technologies specifically designed for the SMB market.